Carbon capture and Storage (CCS), and hydrogen are needed to abate hard-to-decarbonize industries like ethanol, steel and refining.

 Why do we pair CCS and hydrogen as one advocacy area?
 Because they go hand-in-hand.
 Low carbon hydrogen can be produced a number of ways, but the most promising are from renewable power and natural gas where emissions have been captured using CCS.
 Scaling up hydrogen from natural gas first is a faster road to wide-scale hydrogen adoption, and allows more renewables into the grid while industry transforms.

 CCS is a proven technology that captures carbon before it’s emitted into the atmosphere.
-CCS can help hard to abate industries, like steel production, cut their CO2 and remain competitive in a net zero world.
+CCS can help hard to abate industries, like steel production, cut their CO2 and remain competitive in an increasingly decarbonized world.
 Policy can help scale CCS projects.

 The US is home to several states that have the geology to store carbon dioxide in a safe, secure and effective way. bp actively participated in a National Petroleum Council study, that noted the US as having “one of the largest assessed CO2 geologic storage” capacities.